lloydzhou/nchan-mcp-transport-test/readme.md

 ```

 3. run inspector
-> the old version can not
+> the old version can not connect success
 ```
 npx -y @modelcontextprotocol/inspector
 ```